roquec/aspectify/README.md

-# features
+# Aspectify

-Library for clean slim features in .NET with pipeline execution for cross-cutting concerns
+Library for automated application of cross-cutting concerns on feature execution